 It seems funny, but that’s what really gave me pause, and made me realize that if wouldn’t put my deodorant on them, or let them use my toothpaste, then I shouldn’t be using it either.

-I didn’t want them to use conventional deodorant, or toothpaste, or any of those things, because I didn’t want those chemicals soaking into the little bodies.
+I didn’t want them to use conventional deodorant, or toothpaste, or any of those things, because I didn’t want those chemicals soaking into their little bodies.
 There’s a difference between doing something you know isn’t the best for you, and doing it for your kids.
-So I knew that I Finally had to stop.
+So I knew that I finally had to stop.